sastry-group/alpha-RACE/README.md

 This repository contains the code (Data collection, training, comparison with baselines and rendering in Unity) for the paper "α-RACE: Real-Time Algorithms for Game-Theoretic Motion Planning and Control in Autonomous Racing using Near-Potential Function".

-α-RACE is a novel approach that approximates nash equilibrium in real-time for continuous competitive games like autonomous multi-car racing.
+α-RACER is a novel approach that approximates nash equilibrium in real-time for continuous competitive games like autonomous multi-car racing.
 This is achieved by parameterizing the policy space of the agents in the game with a bunch of policy parameters.
 Then, data is collected by randomizing these parameters and the joint game state.
 This offline collectd data is used to learn a potential function that takes the joint state and policy parameters as input and outputs the potential value of the game.
 This learned potential function is then maximized in real-time during game to approximate nash-equilibrium parameters given the current joint state

 ## Table of Contents